-Course Name : PROBLEM SOLVING THROUGH C LAB
+Course Name : PROGRAMMING IN C LAB

-- To learn simple mathematical programs in C. - To understand different arithmetic operators, Expressions and type conversions. - To apply the syntax of Two-way selection, Multi-way selection and other related statements in C programs. - To analyze string handling functions and arrays of strings in sorting the names of students. - To differentiate the user defined functions, recursive and non-recursive functions in C programs.
+- To learn simple programs in C. - To understand different arithmetic operators, Expressions and type conversions. - To apply the syntax of Two-way selection, Multi-way selection and other related statements in C programs. - To analyze string handling functions and arrays of strings in sorting the names of students. - To apply the users define functions, recursive and non-recursive functions in C programs.